 10 Rent car/car sharing/parking space

 They are all related to cars.
 Keep in mind that a car’s value decreases faster as it is used.
-So, the income made from renting it should be higher than depreciation .
+So, the income made from renting the car should be higher than depreciation .
 Check your insurance terms to be sure you are not losing coverage if something occurs when the car is rented.
 Insurers might ask for a special insurance policy for ride-sharing or car renting to honor insurance claims.
-That might add to the current vehicle costs like washing, insurance, repairs and maintenance, etc.
+That might add to the current vehicle costs like washing, insurance, repairs, maintenance, etc.

 Avoids the risk of renting a car that could be damaged.
 You could offer the space in public offering sites like Craigslist, LeBonCoin in France, PetitesAnnonces and Anibis in Switzerland, MercadoLibre in Latin America, etc.

 Stow It specializes in vehicle storage.
 The listing of your space is free and it charges a 10% fee on rentals.
-Other alternatives are Parqex, Curbflip, SpotHero (acquired Roverparking) and Pavemint that can vet users, insure and collect payments.
+Other alternatives are Parqex, Curbflip, SpotHero (acquired Roverparking), and Pavemint which can vet users, insure and collect payments.

 11 Rent home or unused space